 The IAS area of concentration offers three tracks to meet a range of student interests and still provide solid training for future study or work in the area.
 The “Area Studies Track” combines fundamental courses on the international political and economic systems with the student’s choice of specialization in a regional area; the “Systemic Track” focuses on a deeper understanding of the international political and economic systems; and the “Issue Track” is designed for students with a specific interest in a major international issue that affects more than one region, e.g. global health issues or peace and conflict.

-In addition to these three tracks in the IAS AOC, we offer a separate AOC in European Studies.
-The European Studies AOC is designed for students with intensive interests in this region and less of a focus on the international system.
-Students are free to concentrate in other regional areas as well, provided it is approved by faculty within the discipline.
+In addition to these three tracks in the IAS AOC, we offer separate AOCs in European Studies and East Asian Studies.
+These AOCs are designed for students with intensive interests in the region and less of a focus on the international system.
+Students are also free to concentrate in these or other regional areas under the Area Studies track of the International and Area Studies AOC.

-International and Area Studies and European Studies are also very appropriate joint disciplinary or “slash” AOCs for students who wish to combine their interest in international affairs with another discipline.
+International and Area Studies, European Studies, East Asian Studies, and Asian Studies are also very appropriate joint disciplinary or “slash” AOCs for students who wish to combine their interest in international affairs with another discipline.
 Your faculty advisor can assist you with questions and requirements for pursuing those options.

 For detailed requirements for the IAS and European Studies AOCs, check out our General Catalog.

-Due to the flexible and interdisciplinary nature of our IAS and European Studies AOCs, it is difficult to list “typical” courses that students pursue.
-Instead, you will work with your faculty advisor to design a plan of study and coursework that matches your particular interests and goals.
+Due to the flexible and interdisciplinary nature of our IAS AOCs, it is difficult to list “typical” courses that students pursue.
+While all students will take some core courses and study a language, you will work with your faculty advisor to design a plan of study and coursework that matches your particular interests and goals.